Knit Night: A Tight Knit Group

 We all have different skill levels.
 The Mistress of Corruption is working on those lovely color work gloves (they end up even more gaudy, but don’t worry, they’re a gift).
 The Seductress at Arms was working on a cowl made from that lovely light green yarn, and the Sub-knit-tress was making a pair of socks for the Imaginary Boyfriend (so called because none of us have ever seen him).
 I (the Duchess of Deadly Needles) was picking embroidery out of one of my husband’s old work shirts so that he could wear it with a new employer.

 The conversation was relatively tame, but wide ranging.
-We expressed concern about a member who wasn’t present, but was going through a difficult time, we talked about events going on, including Tricia Gray’s exhibit at the Cellar Rat Wine Merchants, and my own launch of this blog.
+We expressed concern about a member who wasn’t present, but was going through a difficult time, we talked about events going on, including my launch of this blog.
 The Sub-knit-tress and I compared notes about experiences working with the mentally ill, and the Seductress at Arms had us in tears of laughter with her stories of the ongoing drama in her relationship with her significant other.

 This is what community is all about.
 Sometimes we’re a warm, quiet group of supportive friends, sometimes we’re a wildly outrageous gaggle of juicy women.
 Sometimes we’re a blend of both.
-But always – always—we are there for each other.
+But always – always—we are there for each other, especially on knit night.